 Benefits of using feature flags

 Split customers that regularly use feature flags to test in production have described several key benefits.
 First, some things are difficult to test in a pre-production environment, such as network latency or the response time of a specific endpoint.
 Plus, IT organizations can avoid the expense of creating a duplicate A/B testing environment behind the firewall.
 In a controlled rollout, the shift-right mantra is ‘fail faster and at minimal cost’.

 Staging environments are notoriously difficult to keep accurately configured, and test teams run the risk of executing tests on incorrect configurations.
 Security concerns related to sampling and copying of production data are also eliminated, and engineers are no longer tasked with the management and maintenance of the staging environment.

 When using feature flags, test teams don’t have to wait for an environment to become available, removing an all-to-common wait-state from the value stream.
 Expediting the handoff from dev to test efficiently moves binaries down the continuous delivery pipeline.

 The feature branching strategy also can be improved with TiP.
 When engineers don’t have to wait for tests to pass in staging they can more quickly merge their feature branch into the main branch by putting new features inside feature flags.
-This results in fewer code conflicts because the feature branch isn’t getting too far behind the master.
+This results in fewer code conflicts because the feature branch isn’t getting too far behind the main/trunk.
 Once new code has passed unit tests, engineers are able to immediately push the feature into production to remove a major time blocker and lowers the bar for production readiness.